martinbalke-401-adavanced-js/data-structures-and-algorithms/data-structures/README.md

-# Singly Linked List part 2
+# Singly Linked List part 3

-Add some functionality to the linked list
+Add a method to the Linked List called Kth-from-the-end

 ## Challenge

-Write the following methods for the Linked List class:

-.append(value) which adds a new node with the given value to the end of the list

-.insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node

-.insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+Write a method for the Linked List class which takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
+You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

 ## Space Time

-I think the Big 0 and space here are 0(n)
+Since i'm creating a new array and traversing twice I think the space time is O(2n) which simplifies to 0(n)

 ## API

-`append` -> (val)

-Inserts a new node to the end of the list

-`insertBefore` -> (val, newVal) `returns` node

-Checks the linked list for a value and then inserts a new node with newVal as it's data infront of that node

-`toString` -> () `returns` node
+`kthFromTheEnd` -> (k) -> `returns a value`

-Checks the linked list for a value and then inserts a new node with newVal as it's data behind of that node
+Go to the end of the linked list and count backwards 'k' times then return the value of that particular node.